dclong/blog/en/content/2017-07-22-special-characters-to-avoid.markdown

         Spaces in paths might cause issues in Shell as paths have to be quoted in double/single strings.
         However,
-        some Shell commands/applications might handle this well.
+        some Shell commands/applications might not handle this well.
     - dollar signs (`$`)
         The dollar sign (`$`) has special meanings in various places (e.g., in Shell).
     - double quotes (`"`)